Our Process

 lines or longer and must

-include at least 2 sentences.
+Include at least two sentences.

-They are single spaced and
+They are single-spaced and

-indented 4 spaces from the
+indented four spaces from the

 left.
 If the block quotation is